 Inova Fairfax Medical Campus

 The Pastoral Care Department at Inova Fairfax Medical Campus, a level 1 regional trauma center, supports visiting clergy with free parking at the hospital when visiting those patients of their own congregations who have requested their own clergy to attend.

 In addition to Sacred Grove participants, local Pagans who find themselves in this hospital are welcome to request a visit by Pagan clergy.

 On-call interfaith chaplaincy

-Khalila RedBird, cleric priestess of Sacred Grove, has served the hospital for over 10 years as a volunteer with the Pastoral Care Department.
-She currently serves as the on-call chaplain for all emergency (end-of-life) requests on behalf of non-Catholic patients for at least one weekend each month — from 5 pm Friday until 8:30 am Monday.
+Khalila RedBird, cleric priestess of Sacred Grove, served the hospital for over 17 years as a volunteer with the Pastoral Care Department.
+She served as the on-call chaplain for all emergency (end-of-life) requests on behalf of non-Catholic patients for at least one weekend each month — from 5 pm Friday until 8:30 am Monday.

 Fairfax County, Virginia